nsaqui4c/learn_nestjs/README.md

   @Post()
   createTask(@Body('desc', somePipe) description ) {...}
   ```
+#### How does the js conserve the type of request??
+* createMessage(@Body() body: CreateMessageDto)
+* In the tsconfig file we have we have added
+ * "emitDecoratorMetadata": true,
+ * "experimentalDecorators": true,
+* This will create extra function containing metadata to preserve the type and validation
 ### Error handling
 * Nestjs provide us with several inbulit error.
 * We just need to throw these errors and rest will be taken care by nestjs